- Incentive stock options: How ISOs work and tax treatment

 What are incentive stock options?

-Incentive stock options (ISO) are a type of equity compensation that give employees the right to purchase company stock at a predetermined price, known as a strike price or exercise price.
-ISOs are required to be granted with an exercise price at or above the fair market value (FMV) of the company’s common stock on the grant date, making them a popular form of compensation at startups and other fast-growing companies.
+Incentive stock options (ISO) are a type of equity that give employees the right to purchase company stock at a predetermined price, known as a strike price or exercise price.
+ISOs are required to be granted with an exercise price at or above the fair market value (FMV) of the company's common stock on the grant date, making them a popular form of equity compensation at startups and other fast-growing companies.
 ISOs are a type of stock option, and are not actual shares of stock.
 You must exercise your options to become a shareholder.

 Important terms to know: